riyannode/Paylabs/README.md

 ## Agent Stack

-PayLabs runs on a LangGraph Brain planner + custom TypeScript x402 agent runtime.
+PayLabs build on a LangGraph Brain planner + custom TypeScript x402 agent runtime.

 A user run begins with an **x402 entry payment**.
 The Brain Planner generates a locked quote and execution plan.
 It then triggers selected macro-node phases through **x402 macro edges**.
 Each macro node executes its phase and pays child service nodes via **x402 service**.